Not getting bars but need to respond to a client’s text? Maybe you’re traveling out of the country and want to keep in touch with your team.

 While WhatsApp offers plenty of features for a free app, it lacks powerful features like auto-replies or integrations with business apps.
 An even bigger problem?
 You can only text people who use WhatsApp.

-- Unlimited texting
+- Unlimited texting (roaming fees may apply)

 - End-to-end encryption